delta6626/learning-c/notes/filesAndOperatingSystem.md

   * `mode`: A string specifying the access mode.
 Two common modes are:

     * `"r"` – Open for reading.
 The file must exist.
     * `"w"` – Open for writing.
-Creates the file or truncates it if it exists.
+Creates the file or overwrites it if it exists.
+    * `"a"` - Open for appending.
+Appends data to a file.
+Creates the file if it doesn't exist.

 * **Return Value**: Returns a file pointer (handle) if successful.
 Returns `NULL` if the file cannot be opened.